 Quarantine myself?
 OK.
 Self-isolate?
 OK.
 Shut down my work, my business, my school, my theater, my church, my travel, my outside world?
 OK.
 Put on a mask and pray this will pass?
 OK.
 Line up for yet another vaccine?
 OK.
 Convince myself and those I care about that Zoom and Skype and 6-feet-apart are the new normal?
 OK.
 Attack and snitch on any business who opens without permission, or makes the wearing of masks optional?
 OK.
 Wash my hands and sterilize everything obsessively, destroying my body’s immune system and any chance of a functioning microbiome at any cost?
 OK.

 Admittedly, cynicism is a cheap and easy instrument with which to beat someone who is already anxious and worried and confused over the head.
 I get that.
 But I hope you see something of a point I’m trying to make in these words.
+If you want to dive a little deeper, please see this article by Jacob Devaney.

 The powers that be don’t necessarily have the capacity to embrace the broader scope of the issues at hand.
-If they only rely on rigid, ignorant and age-old methodologies, trust only in cronies and paid advisors, we will keep seeing the same results; we will continue to harm our bodies and our fine planet.
+If they rely solely on rigid, ignorant and age-old methodologies, trust only in cronies and paid advisors, we will keep seeing the same results; we will continue to harm our bodies and our fine planet.
 We will continue down the road toward extinction.

 Think for yourself.
 Speak your truth.
 Open your eyes.
 Seriously consider unschooling your children.
 Examine your irrational fear of death.
 Get over your racism; labels and segmentation can and will be used against you by those who are masters of manipulation.

 Accept who you are and know you’re enough.
-Look past the headlines and past your initial reactivity, defenses and reflexes.
+Look past the headlines and past your initial reactivity, defenses, and reflexes.
 This planet and these viruses aren’t out to get us.
 Life is powerful, complex, and vastly intelligent.